Carta (software company): History

 In January 2021, launched a private stock exchange called CartaX, to allow employees and shareholders to sell private shares before an IPO or acquisition.
 In February, the company sold just under $100 million of its own stock on CartaX.

 In September 2022, Carta acquired UK competitor Capdesk for an undisclosed sum.

+In October 2023 a lawsuit was filed in San Francisco by former Carta employee Alexandra Rogers alleging she was groped at a work happy hour event by Chief Revenue Officer Jeff Perry in June 2022.
+Perry and Carta settled with Rogers in 2025: her suit was the fourth public discrimination-related case settled by the company since 2023.

+In 2024, it was reported that the company's valuation had dropped to less than $2 billion, a reduction of about 75% from its 2022 peak.
+Carta has raised about $1.2 billion in venture capital since its founding.

 Products and services

 Carta develops software to help companies maintain their capitalization tables, which show a company's percentages of ownership, equity dilution, and value of equity in each round of investment by founders, investors, and other owners.
 The company's software also helps customers digitally manage their valuations, portfolio investments and equity plans.
-Financial news website Business Insider called the company "the NASDAQ for private companies".

 Carta's software allows company founders to issue digital share certificates to investors, employees, and others who qualify for stock options.
 It also develops a centralized dashboard, for issuers to keep track of stock ownership, the timing and pricing of shares issued, and which owners are willing to sell.
 Venture firms also use Carta's software to manage their portfolios.

-The company also operates the CartaX private stock exchange, a way for employees and shareholders to sell their stocks before the company goes public or is acquired.
+The company also operated the CartaX private stock exchange, a way for employees and shareholders to sell their stocks before the company goes public or is acquired.
+Business Insider referred to the company "the NASDAQ for private companies" before the exchange was shut down in 2024, following a customer data scandal.

 The company's focus on capitalization tables led to a series of equity gap studies called Table Stakes.
 The reports highlight the equity gaps between employees and founders based on gender, race, ethnicity and geography in a variety of industries, including high tech.